secretstartups/handbook/leadership/crucial-conversations/index.html.md

 Most of us are good at avoiding them because it's human nature to avoid pain and discomfort when addressing a crucial conversation.
 So what do you do when faced with a crucial conversation?
 1. We can avoid them
-2. We can face them and them poorly
+2. We can face them and handle them poorly
-3. We can them and handle them well
+3. We can face them and handle them well

 At GitLab, there can be many instances where a crucial conversation is needed.
 Whether it is addressing the underperformance of a team member, discussing the results of promotion, interviewing, being notified that a high performer is leaving the team, etc. The Crucial Conversations book has strategies laid out that can help master one:
 1. **Power of Dialogue:** Gaining information and context on the situation.
 The free flow of meaning between two or more people.